-Wallenstein products are warranted to be free of defects in materials and workmanship under normal use and service, for a period of from the date of purchase, when operated and maintained in accordance with the operating and maintenance instructions supplied with the unit.
+This product is warranted to be free of defects in materials and workmanship under normal use and service, for a period of from the date of purchase, when operated and maintained in accordance with the Operating and Maintenance Instructions supplied with this unit.
 Warranty is limited to the repair of the product and/or replacement of parts.

-Five Years for Consumer Use Two Years for Commercial/Rental Use
+Five (5) Years for Consumer Two (2) Year for Commercial/Rental